qianshancun/idle-achlemy/src/config/README.md

-# Idle Alchemy Configuration System
+# Configuration System Documentation

-This directory contains the unified configuration system for Idle Alchemy.
-The new design uses a single TSV file per language that contains everything: elements, names, emojis, and recipes.
+## Overview

+The Idle Alchemy game uses a **per-language TSV-based configuration system** where each language has its own elements and recipes.
+This allows for localized gameplay experiences where different languages can have completely different recipe combinations.

-## 🎯 Design Philosophy
+## 🎯 **Key Features**

-**Single Source of Truth**: Each language has one TSV file containing all elements and their recipes.
-No more scattered files!

-**Easy Maintenance**: To add a new element or recipe, you only need to edit the TSV file.
-To add i18n support, you only need to translate the name column.

-**Automatic Compilation**: The system compiles TSV files into optimized JSON with hex IDs for efficient storage and loading.
+- **Per-language recipes**: English and Spanish can have different combinations
+- **Single source of truth**: Only TSV files need to be maintained
+- **Auto-compilation**: Generated files are never committed to git
+- **Duplicate detection**: Compiler catches recipe conflicts automatically
+- **Designer-friendly**: Simple spreadsheet-compatible format

-## 📁 File Structure
+## 📁 **File Structure**

 ```
 src/config/